 After you've mastered beginning Kayaking, you may wish to further your skills and try whitewater kayaking.
 We can see why: whitewater kayaking is a fantastic activity that lets you see nature uniquely.
 If you want to accept this challenge, here is some whitewater kayaking advice to keep in mind:

 Paddling out to the middle of your favorite lake and enjoying the peaceful tranquility of nature may be a pleasant experience.
 Kayaking can also be an exhilarating experience as you put your abilities to the test on a river rife with whitewater rapids.
 Even though all hobbies provide entirely different levels of enjoyment, all types of Kayaking are dangerous.

 Like boating, surfing, and other watersports, Kayaking may jeopardize a kayaker's health and safety, particularly if the person fails proper safety procedures.
 You may still have a terrific time with your kayak despite the hazards.
 Making and sticking to a safety checklist will help you have a safe and enjoyable day on the lake.

 Ask yourself these simple questions before you go out on the water:

 Aside from the kayak and paddle, there are a few items you should always have with you:

 To guarantee a safe voyage, remember the following rules:

 With a big enough body of water, you can kayak almost everywhere.
 Unlike other watercraft, a kayak may be strapped to the top of your vehicle and taken on a trip.
 There are peaceful lakes, river rapids, quiet streams, and beautiful oceans to explore.
-One of the most tempting parts of kayaking is the chance to go on a fascinating voyage both close and distant across the sea.
+One of the most tempting parts of Kayaking is the chance to go on a fascinating voyage close and distant across the sea.
 Here are several locations where you should remember to carry your paddle: